 In the fifth chapter, the book explores Saudi Arabia’s foreign policy response to the Six-Day War.
 It details the constraints that prevented Saudi Arabia from participating militarily in the conflict.
 The chapter also highlights Saudi Arabia’s efforts to promote a settlement with Israel and to foster unity within the Arab world at the 1967 Arab League Summit in Khartoum.
 It concludes with an analysis of the British withdrawal from Aden and the 1971 announcement of the impending withdrawal from the Arabian Gulf.
 This transition underscores Saudi Arabia’s focus on regional concerns rather than the Arab-Israeli conflict, despite internal pressures for more economic actions against Israel and the fact that two of its islands, Sanafir and Tiran, were occupied by Israel during the war.

-How many tables, diagrams or illustrations do you intend to include? (a rough estimate will suffice).

-Around 6-10 tables and illustrations.

-If sample chapters or a draft manuscript are available, please send them or let us know when they will be available.

-I will include Chapter Two, which serves as an introduction to the atmosphere in Saudi Arabia on the eve of the conflict.
-This chapter examines the social, economic, and political dimensions that were influenced by the war, as well as the prevailing attitudes towards the state of Israel.

-How long will your book be?
-Please provide an estimate of the number of words you intend to write.
-Does this include references and footnotes?

-The book is anticipated to be approximately 210 pages in length, with an estimated total word count of 72,000 words, inclusive of references and footnotes.

-When will you be able to deliver the completed typescript?

-Two months from now.
+Book Length, Graphics, and Production Schedule

+I expect the full text to include around 6–10 tables and illustrations and estimate the total word count as around 72,000 words, inclusive of references and footnotes.
+I also attach to this proposal a draft of Chapter 2 as a sample.
+I can submit the completed draft typescript within two months of this submission.

-Definition of the market
+Definition of the Market

-Saudi Arabia stands at the center of global discourse.
-In recent years, the issue of normalization with Israel has also become a highly significant topic in the context of regional reconciliation.
-The combination of these factors makes the subject intriguing for a wide audience, including Israelis and Saudis who seek mutual understanding, as well as Middle East scholars focused on the Arab-Israeli conflict and the relationships between Gulf Arab states and Israel.
-Given that the book also narrates the story of Saudi Arabia, it is likely to captivate a broad audience interested in the country and its social, economic, and political characteristics.
-Therefore, in my opinion, the book will be relevant to the general public, business and policy decision-makers, and researchers.
+Saudi Arabia stands at the centre of global discourse.
+In recent years, the issue of normalisation with Israel has also become a highly significant topic in the context of regional reconciliation.
+The combination of these factors makes the subject intriguing for a wide audience, including Israelis and Saudis who seek mutual understanding, as well as Middle East scholars focussed on the Arab-Israeli conflict and the relationships between Gulf Arab states and Israel.

-Is it a research monograph which will sell primarily to academic libraries?
-Or is it a supplementary text for students?
-(Please give details of courses)

 I believe that since the book addresses a variety of aspects such as the Arab-Israeli conflict, Israel-Saudi relations, Saudi foreign policy, Saudi oil policy, and the relationship between the government and society, it will be a significant text for students in various courses.
-These include international relations, energy policy, the Arab-Israeli conflict, Gulf studies, and international studies.
+These include international relations, energy policy, the Arab-Israeli conflict, Gulf Studies, and International Studies.